We’re proud to announce the fourth annual Top Private Equity Innovators with the 2025 BluWave Awards*.

 Geography

 Another important consideration is location.
-Or in some cases, relocation.
+Or, in some cases, relocation.

 While the pandemic accustomed companies to remote workforces, there’s value in having your financial leader on-site, even for a few days a week.

 In high-stress situations like turnarounds, restructurings or building a finance team from scratch, interim CFOs need to earn trust as fast as possible.
-This is difficult to achieve working remotely.
+This is difficult to achieve when working remotely.

-“Time and time again we’ve seen projects get down to the finish line and at the end of the day, they say, ‘Well I’m not really ready,’ or ‘We’re not going to move our family,’” Mooney added.
+“Time and time again, we’ve seen projects get down to the finish line, and at the end of the day, they say, ‘Well, I’m not really ready,’ or ‘We’re not going to move our family,’” Mooney added.

 While less of a concern for temporary assignments, beware of candidates who routinely spent only a year or two in full-time roles.

 The exception would be someone like our interim CFO veteran, who spent years in full-time roles before shifting exclusively to short-term stints.
-Candidates like him understand how to make the most out of a three- to six-month opportunity.
+Candidates like him understand how to make the most of a three- to six-month opportunity.

-“I think it’s very valuable to have someone who knows all the things that need to get done,” he says.
+“I think it’s very valuable to have someone who knows all the things that need to get done,” Eagan says.
 “Getting everything set up, and then making sure that the management team and the private equity owners have a good open line of communication, and aren’t afraid of one another.
 I think an interim CFO is in the perfect spot to facilitate that communication.”

 Employment Gaps